Benjamin Spock: Books

-In 1946, Spock published his book The Common Sense Book of Baby and Child Care, which became a bestseller.
-Its message to parents is that "you know more than you think you do."
-By 1998 it had sold more than 50 million copies, and had been translated into 42 languages.
+In 1946, Spock published The Common Sense Book of Baby and Child Care, which became a best-seller.
+Its message to parents is "You know more than you think you do."
+By 1998, it had sold more than 50 million copies, and had been translated into 42 languages.
 According to the New York Times, Baby and Child Care was, throughout its first 52 years, the second-best-selling book, next to the Bible.
 According to other sources, it was among best-sellers, albeit not second-best-selling.

-Spock advocated ideas about parenting that were, at the time, considered out of the mainstream.
+Spock advocated ideas about parenting that were considered out of the mainstream.
 Over time, his books helped to bring about major change.
-Previously, experts had told parents that babies needed to learn to sleep on a regular schedule, and that picking them up and holding them whenever they cried would only teach them to cry more and not to sleep through the night (a notion that borrows from behaviorism).
-They were told to feed their children on a regular schedule, and that they should not pick them up, kiss them, or hug them, because that would not prepare them to be strong and independent individuals in a harsh world.
+Previously, experts (such as Truby King) had told parents babies needed to learn to sleep on a regular schedule, and that picking them up and holding them when they cried would only teach them to cry more and not to sleep through the night (a notion that borrows from behaviorism).
+They were told to feed their children on a regular schedule, and that they should not pick them up, kiss them, or hug them, because that would not prepare them to be strong, independent individuals in a harsh world.
 In contrast, Spock encouraged parents to show affection for their children and to see them as individuals.

-By the late 1960s however, Spock's opposition to the Vietnam War had damaged his reputation; the 1968 edition of Baby and Child Care sold half as many copies of the prior edition.
-Later in life Spock wrote a book entitled Dr. Spock on Vietnam and co-wrote an autobiography entitled Spock on Spock (with Mary Morgan Spock), in which he stated his attitude toward aging: Delay and Deny.
+By the late 1960s, however, Spock's opposition to the Vietnam War had damaged his reputation.
+The 1968 edition of Baby and Child Care sold half as many copies of the prior edition.
+Later in life, Spock wrote Dr. Spock on Vietnam and co-wrote an autobiography entitled Spock on Spock (with wife Mary Morgan Spock), in which he stated his attitude toward aging: Delay and Deny.

-In the seventh edition of Baby and Child Care, published a few weeks after he died, Spock advocated for a bold change in children's diets, recommending that all children switch to a vegan diet after the age of 2.
-Spock himself had switched to an all-plant diet in 1991, after a series of illnesses that left him weak and unable to walk unaided.
+In the seventh edition of Baby and Child Care published shortly after he died, Spock advocated for a bold change in children's diets, recommending children switch to a vegan diet after age 2.
+Spock himself had switched to an all-plant diet in 1991 after a series of illnesses that left him weak and unable to walk unaided.
 After making the dietary change, he lost 50 pounds, regained his ability to walk and became healthier overall.
 The revised edition stated children on an all-plant diet will reduce their risk of developing heart disease, obesity, high blood pressure, diabetes and certain diet-related cancers.
-Studies suggest that vegetarian children are leaner, and adult vegetarians are known to be at lower risk of such diseases.
-However, Spock's recommendations were criticized as being irresponsible towards children's health and children's ability to sustain normal growth, which have been aided with minerals such as calcium, riboflavin, vitamin D, iron, zinc and at times protein.
+However, Spock's recommendations were criticized as being irresponsible towards children's health and children's ability to sustain normal growth, which has been aided with minerals such as calcium, riboflavin, vitamin D, iron, zinc and at times protein.